yjh0410/PyTorch_YOLO-Family/README.md

 # Future work
-- Speed up the convergence.
+- Try to make my YOLO-v4 better.
-- Train YOLO with 4x schedule(48 epoch.), rather than 150 even more epochs.
+- Train my YOLOv1/YOLOv2 with ViT-Base (pretrained by MaskAutoencoder)

 # Weights
 You can download all weights including my DarkNet-53, CSPDarkNet-53, MAE-ViT and YOLO weights from the following links.